 What Is the Fraser Island Vehicle Access Permit?

 Fraser Island (K'gari) is managed by Queensland National Parks under a Joint Management arrangement with the Butchulla people.
-All vehicles — including 4WDs on tag-along tours, private vehicles, and tour operator vehicles — need a Vehicle Access Permit to drive on the island's sand tracks.
+All vehicles, including 4WDs on tag-along tours, private vehicles, and tour operator vehicles, need a Vehicle Access Permit to drive on the island's sand tracks.
+Once you have your permit sorted, Lake McKenzie and the Maheno shipwreck are two of the stops that make getting the permit worthwhile.

 This is not optional.
 If you drive on the island without a permit, you're driving illegally and risk on-the-spot fines.
 The permit system funds infrastructure on the island: the sand tracks, the camping areas, the signage, and the management of the World Heritage values that make the island special.